newaetech/newae-mcuboot-demo/README.md

 -ChipWhisperer for base hardware platform and python programming [cw](https://github.com/newaetech/chipwhisperer) -Juul image signing tool as tf-m had features the STM32F303 could not support (Secure/Non-Secure partitions) [mcuboot](https://github.com/JuulLabs-OSS/mcuboot)

-In future developments NewAE's Chip Armour will be used
+In future developments NewAE's Chip Armour will be used to demonstrate how a complex bootloader can be secured.

 # Operation